List of Superfund sites in Michigan

 This is a list of Superfund sites in Michigan designated under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) environmental law.
 The CERCLA federal law of 1980 authorized the United States Environmental Protection Agency (EPA) to create a list of polluted locations requiring a long-term response to clean up hazardous material contaminations.
 These locations are known as Superfund sites, and are placed on the National Priorities List (NPL).

 The NPL guides the EPA in "determining which sites warrant further investigation" for environmental remediation.
-As of November 29, 2010, there were 67 Superfund sites on the National Priorities List in Michigan.
+As of June 2021, there were 65 active Superfund sites on the National Priorities List in Michigan.
 Two additional sites are currently proposed for entry on the list.
 Seventeen sites have been cleaned up and removed from the list.